KodaCreations/2D/README.md

 # Platformer-FoxQuest-

 Things to do
-- Build a level-editor
+1. Build a level-editor.
--
+2. Make 2-3 levels.
+3. Add additional types of enemies.
+4. Add additional weapons.